+satisfactorily or is unsuitable for other reasons to have the access to that goes with full membership, shall be sufficient for the termination membership.

+Registered Membership

 Annual Standard Rate

 (but see Introductory Membership below)

-Open to all who are qualified for full membership £98.75
+Open to all who are qualified for full membership £118.50

 Annual Discounted Rates

 Open to anyone qualifying as below:

-(a) under 25 years of age, or £50.00
+(a) under 25 years of age, or £60.00

-(b) over 65 years of age, or £92.50
+(b) over 65 years of age, or £111.00

-(c) resident overseas £92.50
+(c) resident overseas, or £111.00

-(d) under 21 years of age Free
+(d) under 21 years of age.
+Free

-One off fee of £25.00
+One off fee of £30.00 050.00

-(e) Special introductory first year membership offer £65.00
+(e) Special introductory first year membership offer £78.00

-(f) Special introductory first year membership offer (Under 25) £25.00
+(f) Special introductory first year membership offer (Under 25) £30.00

 Probationary Member

-If wishing to qualify for full membership £104.25
+If wishing to qualify for full membership £125.00

 Associated Membership

 Friends of the NRA

-Open to supporters of the NRA £56.00
+Open to supporters of the NRA £67.50

 Meeting Membership

-Membership of the NRA, whether Full or Meeting only, is a compulsory qualification for competing in any event, other than Schools and Cadets events, during the Imperial Meeting
+Membership of the NRA, whether Full or Meeting only, is a

+compulsory qualification for competing in any event, other than

+Schools and Cadets events, during the Imperial Meeting

-Valid for the duration of the NRA Imperial Meeting only £58.00
+Valid for the duration of the NRA Imperial Meeting only £70.00

 Junior Meeting Membership

-(a) Under 21, or under 25 and in full-time education £23.00
+(a) Under 21, or under 25 and in full-time education £30.00

-or (b) Under 21, or under 25 and in full-time education, and
+or (b) Under 21, or under 25 and in full-time education, and 20.00

 making a first entry to any event excluding Schools

 competitions during the NRA Imperial Meeting Free

+Service Membership

-Service Membership (a) Present member of HM Forces competing in NRA Service vice Weapon and/or Service Representative events only or (b) If entering any other events in the Imperial Meeting Free £47.00 Imperial Meeting Limited Meeting Membership If entering Gallery Rifle or Pistol events only £12.00 If entering Sporting Rifle events only £12.00 If entering Historic events only £12.00 If entering McQueen events only £12.00 If entering Target Shotgun events only £12.00 If entering HM The King's Prize only £12.00 If registering to compete in a team competition only (Para 778) Free
+(a) Present member of HM Forces competing in NRA Service Weapon and/or Service Representative events only Free or (b) If entering any other events in the Imperial Meeting £56.50 Imperial Meeting Limited Meeting Membership I If entering Gallery Rifle or Pistol events only £14.50 I If entering Sporting Rifle events only £14.50 I If entering Historic events only £14.50 I If entering McQueen events only £14.50 I f entering Target Shotgun events only £14.50 I f entering HM The King's Prize only £14.50 If registering to compete in a team competition only unle S 6 exempt under Service membership above (Para 778) £14.50